Illumina/gvcfgenotyper/docs/FAQ.md

 * I am trying to merge a large number of GVCF files and, after opening several files, GVCFgenotyper dies with the error "problem opening ..."

-If the file exists and is readable, checkout the max number of file handles that you can open at the same time (ulimit -a).
+If the file exists and is readable, check the max number of file handles that you can open at the same time (ulimit -a).

 * How do I create site-only vcf file from the aggregated multi-sample gvcf?